robvitz47/robvitz47/README.md

 Hi, I’m Rob,

 I’m interested in Ruby.

 I’m currently learning Ruby, and

 I’m looking to collaborate on any projects.

-How to reach me robvitz47@gmail.com
+How to reach me on discord at Codingwitrob#5620

 [![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=robvitz47)](https://github.com/anuraghazra/github-readme-stats)